 - Episodes: 26

-Inspired by Akira Kurosawa's classic film, Samurai 7 is a futuristic adaptation that mixes science fiction elements with the traditional genus of samurai.
-The series is praised for its creativity and the way it reinvents the original story, incorporating advanced strands and technology.
-However, some fans of the original movie may find the approach somewhat bold.
+Inspired by Akira Kurosawa's classic film, Samurai 7 is a futuristic adaptation that blends science fiction elements with the traditional samurai genre.
+The series is praised for its creativity and the way it reinvents the original story, incorporating mecha and advanced technology.
+However, some fans of the original film may find the approach a bit daring.

-The animation is vibrant, with well -choreographed action scenes and striking characters design.
-The plot addresses themes such as sacrifice, honor and resistance, maintaining the essence of the original work.
-Samurai 7 is an interesting option for those seeking a fusion between classic and modern in the universe of samurai.
+The animation is vibrant, with well-choreographed action scenes and striking character design.
+The plot addresses themes of sacrifice, honor, and resistance, while maintaining the essence of the original work.
+Samurai 7 is an interesting option for those seeking a fusion of classic and modern samurai themes.

 The best samurai anime – Top 10